itsallcode/itsallcode.github.io/content/2019/03/09/time-recording-tool.md

 - Manual interruptions: press `i` to start and stop interruptions
 - Supports weekend, public holiday, vacation, flex time and sickness (see json example)
 - Reporting of total overtime: press `r`
-- Automatic update in the background (press `u` to update manually): just keep it running and it will record your working time
+- Automatic update in the background (press `u` to update manually): just keep it running, and it will record your working time
     - Start of work is detected via
         - Program start
         - Computer resumes from sleep in the morning